Related reporting by U.S. Right to Know:

-What Bill Gates isn’t saying about GMOs
+- What Bill Gates Isn’t Telling You About GMOs

 Protesting seems like an odd way to depolarize a debate.
 Yet the Cornell Alliance for Science, a group funded by the Gates Foundation to “depolarize the charged debate” about GMOs, participated in and promoted a recent protest at Willamette University to confront Indian scholar, author and environmentalist Vandana Shiva.